 Pro Bono assistance is critical to Inner City Law Center’s ability to serve our clients.
 We have five main project areas that depend on pro bono assistance from attorneys and firms:

 Homelessness Prevention / Eviction Defense.
 Pro bono attorneys defend low-income tenants from eviction and help prevent homelessness.
-Unlawful detainer (eviction) cases are on an expedited schedule and often include opportunities for discovery, settlement, and trial with a limited period of time.
+Unlawful detainer (eviction) cases are on an expedited schedule and often include opportunities for discovery, filing motions, settlement negotiations, and trial with a limited period of time.

 Policy and Litigation Research and Advocacy.
 Pro bono attorneys research issues relating to permanent supportive housing, housing litigation, tenants’ rights, impact litigation, veterans legal claims, and many other issues relevant to ICLC’s work.
 We also have opportunities for attorneys to support our policy advocacy.

 If you are interested in learning more about our pro bono opportunities, please complete the PRO BONO ASSISTANCE APPLICATION and we will reach out to you should a pro bono opportunity become available.
 Thank you for your interest in Inner City Law Center.